WCB Accident Fund Surplus: Have Your Say

 To that end, the Panel has invited all stakeholders to provide additional ideas and perspectives regarding surpluses, so that the information can be included and taken into consideration in their final report.
 The Panel is accepting feedback from stakeholders until January 9, 2017.

-This is an excellent opportunity for employers to provide their opinion to the Panel to help them formulate recommendations; as opposed to the Government simply making changes without sufficient input from those who their decisions impact the most.
+Stakeholder feedback and input is an excellent opportunity for employers to provide their opinion to review panels to help them formulate recommendations; as opposed to the Government simply making changes without sufficient input from those who their decisions impact the most.

-In these tough economic times, WCB costs can have a significant impact on an organization’s financial picture and viability, therefore any savings that can be realized are worth fighting for and we encourage you to voice your opinion to the Panel.
+In tough economic times, WCB costs can have a significant impact on an organization’s financial picture and viability, therefore any savings that can be realized are worth fighting for and we encourage you to voice your opinion.